Paraguay Citizenship 2026: Naturalization Guide

 - • No exact day count specified by law

-- • Supreme Court reviews immigration records
+- • Supreme Court reviews immigration entry/exit records

 - • Gaps of 3-6+ months/year can cause denial